36 Young Street, Manchester, M3 3FT

 In Chambers UK 2016, Paul was described as “robust and effective.
 He knows when to make the right points, when to push and when to stop talking, which is a skill” and having “great expertise and knowledge regarding costs law and a great way of putting costs arguments.”

-Most recently, in Chambers UK 2017, Paul is said to be "very knowledgeable in respect of the costs arena."
+In Chambers UK 2017, Paul is said to be "very knowledgeable in respect of the costs arena."